isovector/draconian-results/pho.md

 physical distancing.

 All restrictions for indoor gatherings remain in place.
 No indoor gatherings of any size are allowed.

-#### Outdoor patios

 Patios and outdoor areas at restaurants, pubs and bars are **not included** as places to gather with 10 people at one table.

 ### Gatherings inside residences or vacation accommodations